The Best Cheap Grocery List Items (& Healthy Too!)

 Building a Cheap Healthy Grocery List

 Many people think that just because they are on a budget, they can’t afford healthy foods.
 That’s simply not true at all.
-There are lots of great healthy food items you can add to your cheap grocery list for a month.
+Whether you’re keto, on a vegan diet, or just trying to eat better, there are lots of great healthy food items you can add to your cheap grocery list for a month.

 Remember that ad campaign: The Incredible, Edible Egg?
 Well, they weren’t joking.
 Eggs are packed full of vitamins, like vitamins A, B12, D, E, K, and lots more!
 And, while eggs do contain a decent amount of cholesterol, they are actually known to raise your HDL levels, which is a huge plus.

 If you want rice, but you don’t love the idea of consuming copious amounts of white rice, then grab a box of brown rice instead.
 Depending on where you shop, it might be a tad bit more expensive than white rice, but you can typically find a pound of it for about $2.
 And, brown rice offers a lot of health benefits, including reducing the risk of types 2 diabetes and heart disease.
 Plus, it’s full of B vitamins and magnesium.

 Like I said earlier, beans are a great cheap grocery item.
 But, they are also super healthy for you.
 They are full of fiber and offer a decent amount of protein.
 In fact, a cup of pinto beans contain 15 grams of protein and 15 grams of fiber!
 Beans are also associated with a reduced risk of heart disease and diabetes.
 How’s that for healthy?
 Dry beans need to be soaked, or you can use canned beans – just make sure to rise them to drop the extra sodium.

 Whole wheat pasta is not much more expensive than regular pasta.
 And, it is lower in calories and carbs than regular pasta and contains a decent amount of fiber.